How to grow honeysuckle

 The deciduous varieties can have woody stems and are beautifully scented white flowers in the early spring/late winter, helping any early pollinators.
 Lonicera x purpusii or Lonicera fragrantissima are good examples.

-With over 180 varieties to choose from, there is sure to be one that suits your garden – whether climbing, evergreen, deciduous or shrubby.
+With over 180 varieties to choose from, there is sure to be a honeysuckle that suits your garden – whether climbing, evergreen, deciduous or shrubby.

 - Peat-free, multi-purpose compost if planting in a large container.